 After a night of drinking, you may think it is a good idea to avoid drunk driving by sleeping it off in your car for a few hours.
 Unfortunately, you can still be arrested for a DUI in Ohio for doing such a thing.

-But with the help of an experienced criminal defense attorney by your side, you may have an opportunity to either get your entire case dismissed or your charges reduced significantly.
+But with the help of an experienced DUI attorney by your side, you may have an opportunity to either get your entire case dismissed or your charges reduced significantly.
 Developing an effective defense strategy is based on the circumstances surrounding the arrest.

 DUI laws in Ohio prohibit the “operation” of a vehicle while under the influence of alcohol or drugs.
 Ohio Revised Code Section 4511.01 (HHH), defines “operation” as “to cause or have caused movement of a vehicle, streetcar, or trackless trolley.”
 They do not need to observe a suspected drunk motorist driving the vehicle, rather, the officer can use the circumstantial evidence to establish operation.